On the van der Waals interaction between a molecule and a half-infinite plate: Proof of Theorem

 we arrive at

+in the support of $\Psi$.
 We now use the following well--known Lemma, which we prove for convenience of the reader. \begin{Lemma} $\Psi$ is a ground state of $F_P(E)$.
 In other words, E is the lowest eigenvalue of $F_P(E)$. \end{Lemma} \begin{proof} If this were not the case, there would exist $\tilde{E}<E$, which is the smallest eigenvalue of $F_P(E)$.
 Note that $F_P(\lambda)$ is a decreasing continuous function of $\lambda$ in $(-\infty,E]$, because for $\lambda_1<\lambda_2 \in (-\infty,E]$

 where we also used \eqref{IMSboundmol} to see that $H^\bot-\lambda$ is invertible on the range of $P^\bot$ when $\lambda\le E$.
-Therefore $g(\lambda):=\inf\sigma(F_P(\lambda))$, the lowest eigenvalue of $F_P(\lambda)$, is also a decreasing continuous function of $\lambda$ in $(-\infty,E]$ with $\tilde{E}=g(E)<E$.
-But then the intermediate value theorem shows the existence of $E_0 \in (\tilde{E},E)$ such that $E_0$ is eigenvalue of $F_P(E_0)$, hence, by \eqref{Feshbacheigen}, $E_0$ would also be an eigenvalue of $H$, contradicting that $E$ is the ground state energy of $H$. \end{proof}
+Therefore, $g(\lambda):=\inf\sigma(F_P(\lambda))$, the lowest eigenvalue of $F_P(\lambda)$, is also a decreasing continuous function of $\lambda$ in $(-\infty,E]$ with $\tilde{E}=g(E)<E$.
+But then the intermediate value theorem shows the existence of $E_0 \in (\tilde{E},E)$ such that $E_0$ is eigenvalue of $F_P(E_0)$.
+Hence, by \eqref{Feshbacheigen}, $E_0$ would also be an eigenvalue of $H$, contradicting that $E$ is the ground state energy of $H$. \end{proof}